phase-0/phase-0/ee/michael-mitchelson/[sprint2]-reflection.md

     I didn't do well in the following up of my progress with the rest of the phase 0 group.
 I need to make sure I'm documenting where I'm at with my workload and that everyone knows what I'm having issues with when it comes to the code I write.

-3   I will make sure that I am posting my status to the group.
-I'll     make sure that I am talking to the group about any issues or
+3   What can I improve on next sprint?

-    queries that I have.
+    I will make sure that I am posting my status to the group.
+I'll make sure that I am talking to the group about any issues or queries that I have.